Lecture: Self-Driving Cars

 Exercises and Challenges

 The exercises play an essential role in understanding the content of the course.
 There will be 6 assignments in total.
 The assignments contain pen and paper questions as well as programming problems.
 Each programming problem involves programming an agent to participate in a challenge against the other agents developed by the students.
 The winners of each challenge will present their work during the final live session.
 For programming, the students will use Python and PyTorch, a deep learning framework which features GPU support and auto-differentiation.
-If you have questions regarding the exercises or the lecture, please ask them during the live sessions, at the zoom helpdesk or in our ILIAS forum.
+If you have questions regarding the exercises or the lecture, please ask them during the live sessions, at the zoom helpdesk or in our chat.

 Further Readings